Jason Varitek: Seattle Mariners

-Major league career

-1997-2004
+Boston Red Sox

+1997-2002

+Varitek was traded with Lowe to the Red Sox during the season in return for reliever Heathcliff Slocumb, often cited as one of the best trades in the Red Sox's favor in recent history.

 Varitek was called up for a single game on September 24, 1997, collecting a single in his only at-bat.
 During the 1998 season, Varitek split time with incumbent catcher Scott Hatteberg, playing in 86 games.
 Varitek showed signs of things to come in the season, and with a strong spring training the following season, earned the starting catcher position.

 The year was a breakout season for the catcher.
 Varitek played in 144 games, hitting for a .269 average with 20 home runs and 76 RBIs.
-Varitek went 5–21 with 3 RBI in the 1999 ALDS against the Cleveland Indians and 4–20 with one RBI in the ALCS against the New York Yankees.
+Varitek went 5–21 with 3 RBI in the 1999 American League Division Series (ALDS) against the Cleveland Indians and 4–20 with one RBI in the American League Championship Series (ALCS) against the New York Yankees.
 During the ALDS, he set a postseason record by scoring five runs in a game.

-Looking forward to building more success upon the year before, the 2000 season was a disappointment offensively, producing a .248 average with only 10 home runs and 65 RBI, as the Red Sox did not qualify for post-season play.
-Prior to the season, Varitek signed a three-year, $14.9 million contract with Boston.
-Varitek went on a hitting hot streak, having a .310 average at one point and on May 20, 2001, he homered three times in a single game before a broken left elbow injury sidelined the catcher for nearly the rest of the season, as Varitek dove to catch a foul ball on June 7.
+Looking forward to building more success upon the year before, the 2000 season was a disappointment offensively, producing a .248 average with only 10 home runs and 65 RBI, as the Red Sox did not qualify for the postseason.
+Prior to the season, Varitek signed a three-year, $14.9 million contract extension with Boston.
+Varitek went on a hitting hot streak, homering three times in one game on May 20 and posting a .310 batting average through May 23.
+However, a broken left elbow injury sidelined him for the rest of the season, as he dove to catch a foul ball on June 7.
 The play went on to be a top Web Gem for the month of July 2001.
-Varitek finished the season with a .293 average, seven home runs, and 25 RBI in 51 games played.
+Varitek finished the season with a .293 average, seven home runs, and 25 RBI in 51 games.